ObjectOops/icmc/slides/pages/days/day03.md

 > Will learn more about access modifers later!
 > Arguments are 1, 2, 3, 4.
 Explain the global variable.
+Lastly, briefly explain that the `name` variable in the method is confined to the method's scope.
+It will go out of scope and become unavailable when the method concludes.

 Inform students that the main method is also a function, just a special one.
 We won't break it down since it makes for a good worksheet exercise.